kstenerud/safe-encoding/safe80-specification.md

 Whitespace
 ----------

-An encoded stream may contain whitespace at any point.
-A decoder must accept and discard all whitespace characters while processing the stream.
+An encoded stream **CAN** contain whitespace at any point.
+A decoder **MUST** accept and discard all whitespace characters while processing the stream.

 For the purposes of this spec, only the following characters qualify as whitespace: